-What Medical Conditions Qualify a Patient in Ohio for a Medical Marijuana Card?
+What Medical Conditions Qualify a Patient in Ohio for a Medical Marijuana Card in 2022?

 - Amyotrophic lateral sclerosis